TritonDataCenter/sdc-cn-agent/README.md

 the server.

 It is responsible for executing "tasks", scripts which break down some unit of work into a number of steps to be completed.
-This may be may range from creating a virtual machine to something as simple as creating or listing ZFS datasets.
+This may range from creating a virtual machine to something as simple as creating or listing ZFS datasets.